huangchaoyang5/crawler/README.md

 # crawler
 > record for this small functionality using python, ocr(only verify for digit number) and selenium.
-OS system is ubuntu18.04
+OS system is ubuntu18.04 and anconda env

 ## contents
 * [Installation](#Installation)